harishmohanraj/machine_learning_by_example/README.md

         - Unsupervised classification
             - No labels are given to the learning algorithm, leaving it on its own to find structure in its input.
 Unsupervised learning can be a goal in itself (discovering hidden patterns in data) or a means towards an end (feature learning).
 # Supervised classification
-    - The computer is presented with example inputs and their desired outputs, given by a “teacher”, and the goal is to learn a general rule that maps inputs to outputs.
+    - The computer is presented with example inputs and their desired outputs, and the goal is to learn a general rule that maps inputs to outputs.

 ### ![alt text](https://github.com/harishuideveloper/machine_learning_by_example/blob/master/readme_assets/supervised_learning.png)
 ### Types in supervised classifications: